mynameismyna/mynameismyna/README.md

 The GUI itself lives in `stock_cari_gui.py` and uses `tkinter` to keep the UI responsive by executing database queries in a background thread.

-The GUI now lists available ODBC drivers in a drop-down menu so you can select the appropriate driver without typing its name.
+At startup a dialog asks for your connection settings.
+After a successful connection, the main window opens showing a status indicator and buttons to **Disconnect**, **Reconnect** using the same credentials, or **Update Info** to change the connection details.

-Once connected, the connection fields become read-only and a status indicator shows whether the app is connected.
-Use the new **Disconnect** button to close the connection safely.
+The driver is selected from a drop-down list of installed ODBC drivers.

 The result panel now resizes with the window.
 Use the **A+** and **A-** buttons to adjust text size, and toggle **Bold** or **Italic** to change